alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 If you’re exporting wood as packaging for your goods, [there are different rules](link to guide of packaging regulations].

+##Exporting endangered plants

+The rules on exporting endangered plants are different depending on whether you’re within the EU or outside the EU

+###Within the EU

+You don’t usually need a permit or licence to move endangered species around the EU unless your plant is listed in [appendix 1](http://www.speciesplus.net/).

+These types of plants can’t be used for commercial purposes but there are special circumstances when they can be traded with an internal trade certificate
+ (for example if the plants were bred artificially and passed on to ensure the species survives).

+[Check with AHPA](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening) if you think this could apply to you.

+###Outside the EU

+You must apply for a Convention on International Trade in Endangered Species (CITES) permit before you export endangered animals.

+Check if the plant you want to export is [controlled by CITES.](http://www.speciesplus.net/)

+^You can’t export certain species to some countries - check the [CITES trade suspension list](https://cites.org/eng/resources/ref/suspend.php).^

+###Apply for a CITES permit

+Complete form [FED0172](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/423417/form-fed0172.pdf) (PDF, 98.5KB).

+You must pay a £63 for an export licence and £37 for a re-export licence.

+Post your application to [APHA](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-circus-endangered-research-animals.html#contacts).

+APHA will contact you within 15 working days of receiving your application.

 ##Exporting prohibited plants and soil

 You can't usually export: